Nick Ramphal

 Public Company Transactions

-• M&G Investments Ltd., a leading UK asset manager, in connection with multiple equity, convertible note and warrant PIPE investments in REE Automotive Ltd., a NASDAQ-listed automotive technology company.
+• M&G Investments Ltd., a leading UK asset manager, in connection with multiple equity, warrant, and convertible note PIPE investments in REE Automotive Ltd., a NASDAQ-listed automotive technology company.

-• Corindus Vascular Robotics in its USD1.1bn acquisition by Siemens Healthineers AG.
+• Corindus Vascular Robotics in its USD1.1 billion acquisition by Siemens Healthineers AG.

-• Veris Residential, Inc. in its disposition of certain major assets comprising part of its Harborside portfolio on the New Jersey Waterfront for an aggregate price of USD420m.
+• Veris Residential in its disposition of its Harborside office portfolio on the New Jersey Waterfront for an aggregate price of USD420 million.

-• The largest shareholder in LendingClub Corporation, a NYSE-listed company, in the share exchange of its voting common stock for registered, non-voting preferred stock of LendingClub and in connection with LendingClub’s stock and cash merger with RadiA bank, which was the first acquisition by a FinTech lender of a traditional bank.
+• The largest shareholder in LendingClub Corporation, a NYSE-listed company, in the share exchange of its voting common stock for registered, non-voting preferred stock of LendingClub and in connection with LendingClub’s stock and cash merger with Radius Bank, which was the first acquisition by a FinTech lender of a traditional bank.

 • Medley Management Inc. in connection with its three-way merger with Sierra Income Corporation and Medley Capital Corporation.

-• A multinational telecommunications company plc, a UK domiciled and Nasdaq-listed company, in its USD9.3bn split-off of its Bermuda subsidiary, Liberty Latin America.
+• A multinational telecommunications company, domiciled in the UK and listed on Nasdaq, in its USD9.3bn split off of its Bermuda subsidiary, Liberty Latin America.

 • The independent directors of Quintiles Transnational Holdings in its USD17.6bn “merger of equals” with IMS Health Holdings.